acidlemon/mirage-ecs/README.md

 Parameters:
 - `excludes`: subdomains of tasks to exclude termination. multiple values are allowed.
+- `exclude_tags`: tags of tasks to exclude termination. multiple values are allowed.
+  - format is `Key:Value`
+  - See also /api/lanch.
 - `duration`: duration(seconds) of the counter. required. minimum is 300 (5 min).

 mirage-ecs counts access of all tasks the same as `/api/access` API internally.
 If the access count of a task is 0 and the task has an uptime over the specified duration, terminate these tasks.